 I understand Moms and Dads who work hard and come home so exhausted it is all you can do to just peel your clothes off and hop into bed.
 But you still gotta help your child with their homework, run them to after school sports activities, and then get them to bed at a good time.
 Oh, and in there somewhere you gotta feed them.
 I understand grocery shopping with antsy, tired children while trying to flip through coupons and grocery lists so long you’d rather just pick a pizza up on the way home.
 I understand not being able to afford all organic food all the time even though you know it is healthier.
 I understand that you want to pack a school lunch for your child everyday of the week and you want to be the parent that makes all the super healthy, super cute lunches that you see in magazines.
 But some days you hand your child a couple bucks and tell them to buy lunch because you didn’t have enough time last night or this morning to make it.
 And then you feel guilty because you see what all the “cool” Moms made for their kids.

-1 tube (15 oz.) refrigerated pizza dough
+- 1 tube (15 oz)of refrigerated pizza dough

-1 bag (8 oz.) mozzarella cheese
+- 1 bag (8 oz)of Mozzarella cheese

-2 cups of grilled chicken, diced
+- 2 cups of grilled chicken, diced

-½ red onion, diced (optional)
+- ½ red onion, diced (optional)

-dried parsley (to sprinkle on top)
+- Dried parsley (to sprinkle on top)